keajs/kea-docs/docs/effects/listeners.md

         // two listeners with one shared action
         [actions.anotherAction]: sharedListeners.sharedActionListener,

+        [otherLogic.actions.yetAnotherAction]:
-        [otherLogic.actions.yetAnotherAction]: sharedListeners.sharedActionListener,
+                                 sharedListeners.sharedActionListener,

         // Debounce for 300ms before making an API call
         // Break if this action was called again while we were sleeping
         debouncedFetchResults: async ({ username }, breakpoint) => {
-            // If the same action gets called again while this waits, we will throw an exception
+            // If the same action gets called again while this waits, we
-            // and catch it immediately, effectively cancelling the operation. await breakpoint(300)
+            // will throw an exception and catch it immediately,
+            // effectively cancelling the operation.
+            await breakpoint(300)

             // Make an API call
             const user = await API.fetchUser(username)

-            // if during the previous fetch this action was called again, then break here breakpoint()
+            // if during the previous fetch this listener was called
+            // again, then break here
+            breakpoint()

             // save the result